Province of Varese: Municipalities

+Demographics

+Economy

 The agriculture of this sub-Alpine region is based on livestock farming and the economy mainly relies on the industrial sector, with many people commuting daily to Milan.
 Among the main companies headquartered in the province are Alenia Aermacchi (aeronautics), AgustaWestland (aeronautics), Bticino (metalworking), Cagiva (motorcycles), Birrificio Angelo Poretti (brewery), Ignis (home appliances), Vibram (footwear soles).
 In the past the province was famous for its textile industry, especially in the Olona Valley and the Busto Arsizio-Gallarate area, but this has gradually declined since the 1970s.
 Likewise, Varese was the birthplace of some of Italy's main aircraft manufacturers; in addition to the already-mentioned Aermacchi and AgustaWestland, Savoia Marchetti was also born here.

 There are local cheeses made from goat's milk and local meat dishes, and there are freshwater fish caught in the many lakes.
 Other local products are a local variety of asparagus, chestnuts, berries and honey, and grapes grown locally are made into traditional red and white wines.

+Cuisine

+Common in the whole Insubria area is bruscitti ([bruˈʃitti]; brüscitt, [bryˈʃit]; lit. 'crumbs') an Italian single-course meal of the Lombard, Piedmontese, and Ticinese cuisines based on finely chopped beef cooked for a long time.
+It is a typical winter dish and is served with polenta, purée or risotto alla milanese.
+Bruscitti is originally from the comune (municipality) of Busto Arsizio, Lombardy, Italy.
+Bruscitti is widespread in northwestern Lombardy (Italy), northeastern Piedmont (Italy), and lower Ticino (Switzerland).
+The dish probably originated in the Middle Ages.
+Based on finely chopped beef and cooked for a long time (from 2 to 4 hours) on a low flame, the other ingredients of the dish are butter, garlic, fennel seeds, and lard or pancetta.
+At the end of cooking, it is blended with well-structured red wines such as Barbera, Barolo or Nebbiolo.

+Education

+In Gorla Minore, a municipality in the province of Varese, there is Collegio Rotondi, a Catholic charter school established in 1599.